0xAX/linux-insides/Booting/linux-bootstrap-1.md

 Conclusion
 --------------------------------------------------------------------------------

 This is the end of the first part about Linux kernel insides.
-If you have questions or suggestions, ping me on twitter [0xAX](https://twitter.com/0xAX), drop me an [email](anotherworldofworld@gmail.com), or just create an [issue](https://github.com/0xAX/linux-internals/issues/new).
+If you have questions or suggestions, ping me on Twitter [0xAX](https://twitter.com/0xAX), drop me an [email](anotherworldofworld@gmail.com), or just create an [issue](https://github.com/0xAX/linux-internals/issues/new).
 In the next part, we will see the first C code that executes in the Linux kernel setup, the implementation of memory routines such as `memset`, `memcpy`, `earlyprintk`, early console implementation and initialization, and much more.

 **Please note that English is not my first language and I am really sorry for any inconvenience.
 If you find any mistakes please send me PR to [linux-insides](https://github.com/0xAX/linux-internals).**